anypossiblew/tiven.wang/_posts/articles/xs2/2016-11-04-hana-xs2-part5-access-hdi.md

 ### Configuration for Local Development

-Because there is no xs2 environment when we test the application in local, we need the local configuration of special User Account for db connection via a **_default-services.json_** file in the same directory as the node.js services themselves(not the project root).
+Because there is no xs2 environment when you are testing the application in local, you need the local configuration of special User Account for db connection via a **_default-services.json_** file in the same directory as the node.js services themselves(not the project root).

 *default-services.json*: